laurelis24/react-simple-gallery/README.md

 | `arrowButtons` | `boolean` | `true`  | Enable show or hide arrow key buttons                    |
 | `swipeable`    | `boolean` | `true`  | Enable swipe on/off (mobile and pc)                      |
 | `className`    | `string`  | —       | Optional CSS class for custom styling                    |

+## Performance

+To increase performance, consider the following suggestions:

+- Use small, optimized images to reduce memory usage and loading times.
+- Prefer modern image formats (e.g., WebP, AVIF) for better compression.
+- Lazy-load images that are not immediately visible on the screen.
+- Compress images without losing noticeable quality.
+- Use responsive images (`srcSet`) to serve different sizes based on device resolution.

 ### Development & Contribution